 Torture has an impact on the individual, the family and the community.
 Refugees and other survivors of torture experience the impact of torture in many different ways.
 It has a profound, immediate and long-term impact on physical and psychological health.
 A high percentage of torture and trauma survivors suffer from extreme levels of depression and anxiety, which manifest in many ways.
 These can include sleep disorders, recurring and intrusive memories, poor self-esteem, difficulty in concentrating, sadness, fear, anger, psychosomatic complaints, and breakdown in family and personal relationships.

 Torture Survivors in Australia

 Since the end of World War II, survivors of torture and trauma have migrated to Australia through the refugee, humanitarian and general immigration programs, fleeing conflicts in the Asia Pacific region, Africa, Latin America, Europe and the Middle East.
-Between 1951 and 2006 more than 675,000 refugee and humanitarian program entrants, including their families, have settled in Australia.
+Between 1951 and 2017 more than 850,000 refugee and humanitarian program entrants have settled in Australia.